 Provides a fresh take on big themes using multi-media and multi-sensory ideas to get you to think and inspire fresh prayer.
 Third Sunday of every month at St Andrew’s.

-A traditional church building and a traditional form of Evening Prayer from the 1662 Book of Common Prayer is on offer there every fourth Sunday of the month.
-This is by no means new but it is new to the present generation of churches in Kirkby and was the last piece of the jigsaw we have put in place.
+A traditional church building and a traditional form of Evening Prayer from the 1662 Book of Common Prayer is at St. Chad’s on the fourth Sunday of the month.
+This is a type of service that would be familiar to churchgoers from any time in the past five centuries of church, and contains rich and beautiful language and music.

 Four times a year there is a fifth Sunday

-Each month this happens there will be a service of Wholeness and Healing moving around the four of our churches on a rotational basis.
+Each month this happens there will be a service of Wholeness and Healing in a different church each time.